 Did you know that on this day in 1963, Alcatraz prison in San Francisco Bay closed its gates for good?
 The prison had operated for over 29 years.

-Keep reading for more facts about March 21
+Keep reading for more interesting facts about March 21st in history!

 A woman in Bangladesh gave birth to twins one month after giving birth previously.

 It turned out that the mother has two uteruses.

 Aaron Carpenter swam with dolphins for the first time.

 He tweeted saying "I just rode a dolphin!!!!"

 Europe’s Planck spacecraft found evidence that our universe is 13.8 billion years old.